hail-is/batch-demo/README.md

 4. Follow the [installation directions](https://hail.is/docs/batch/getting_started.html)
 to install Batch.

-5. Download the tar file containing the code and example data and unzip it.
+5. Download the zip file containing the code and example data and unzip it.

 ```
 $ wget https://github.com/hail-is/batch-demo/archive/master.zip